icgc-dcc/dcc-docs/docs/pcawg/data.md

 back to PDC where you can now create access key.

-When you click on *Create access key* button, a popup will show the new access key id and secret key, please copy them and add them to the *awscli* credentials file, usual at here:
+When you click on *Create access key* button, a popup will show the new access key id and secret key, please copy them and add them to the *awscli* credentials file, usually at here:
 `~/.aws/credentials` depending on your system.
 The file may look like below:

 ```